Autumn (Australian band): Afterwards

 After splitting Beatson, Marshall and McMurray formed a UK group, Mecca before relocating to Canada.
 In 1976 they formed a Canadian rock band, Wireless, which issued three albums.
 Romeril lived in Italy, for a few years, where he recorded material as Andy Foxx.
 Graham and Romeril reformed Autumn in Sydney in 1976 with James Caulfield on keyboards, Dave Hallard on guitar, and Con Westaberg on drums; but disbanded soon after.
 Autumn reunited for a tribute, benefit concert, Gimme Ted in March 2001 in support of contemporary singer-songwriter, Ted Mulry.
+For this concert Tony Buggy (keyboards)and Malcolm Wakeford (drums) were a part of the band.
 Their performances appeared on a 2×DVD video album, Gimme Ted – The Ted Mulry Benefit Concerts (May 2003).
 Romeril curated the re-release of Autumn's second album, Come Autumn (July 2010), on CD via Aztec Music.

 In 2015 Romeril released a tribute album, Will You Remember Me: a Tribute to Ted Mulry...
 Songwriter, he sang on five of its thirteen tracks, which were written by Mulry.
 He also engineered and produced the album.